MapQuest/mq-navigation-sdk-reference-app-android/README.md

 `public void addLocationListener(locationListener listener)`
 Adds a listener that is called when a location update is received.
 If no listeners existed, this will cause recurring location updates to be requested from the underlying location service.

-The Navigation SDK sample app provides an example implementation of `LocationProviderAdapter` -- specifically the class `MapzenLocationProviderAdapter`.
+The Navigation SDK sample app provides an example implementation of `LocationProviderAdapter` -- specifically the class `GoogleLocationProviderAdapter`.
 We use _Mapzen Lost_ as the default location provider because we feel it provides good location results without needing to pull in the Google Play Services dependency.
 For more info on the _Mapzen Lost_ library, see: [https://github.com/mapzen/lost](https://github.com/mapzen/lost)

-Developers can study the implementation of the `MapzenLocationProviderAdapter` as a reference for how the `LocationProviderAdapter` abstract class should be extended -- and construct their own implementation using whichever location provider they prefer.
+Developers can study the implementation of the `GoogleLocationProviderAdapter` as a reference for how the `LocationProviderAdapter` abstract class should be extended -- and construct their own implementation using whichever location provider they prefer.
 Our team also uses custom "mocked" implementations of `LocationProviderAdapter` that fire a pre-defined set of route-locations -- which are useful, for example, when writing functional tests for a navigation application.

 #### Using a Foreground (Notification) Service to Ensure Location Updates